th4n4t0sss/shell4chan/README.md

 ## Functionality
 The current version of this trashy Shell4chan has barely any functionality to speak of.<br>It just pulls and vomits out a thread from 4chan, and it looks as raw as your stupid face right now.<br>
 This script is still being worked on, and more features and improvements will be added.
+### Arguments
+new argument -b for running thread in background and when there is new replie,sends notification

 ## License
 This script don't have any license,do what the fuck you want to do with it.